wein.plus

 Barrel fermentation

-As a rule, fermentation takes place in large stainless steel fermentation tanks.
-However, many producers still carry out fermentation traditionally in wooden vats.
-Red wine is preferably fermented in wooden vats that are open at the top.
-Although large wooden barrels are also used for this purpose, this is relatively time-consuming in terms of cleaning and removing the mash from the small bunghole during the mash fermentation, which is obligatory for red wines.
-For this reason, special barrels are also used for this purpose, where a barrel bottom can be removed for easier removal.
+As a rule, fermentation takes place in large stainless steel fermenters.
+However, many producers still carry out fermentation traditionally in wooden vats and other fermentation vessels made of various materials.
+Red wines are preferably fermented in open-top wooden vats.
+Although large wooden barrels are also used for this, this is relatively time-consuming in terms of cleaning and removing the mash from the small bunghole during the obligatory mash fermentation for red wines.
+For this reason, special barrels are also used, where the bottom of the barrel can be removed for easier removal.
 In France(Burgundy), California and Australia, special barrel fermentation is common for certain red wines.
-In this process, the wine, which has not yet finished fermenting, is transferred to wooden barrels where fermentation is then completed.
-However, this results in less appealing red wines due to shorter mash contact.
+The wine that has not yet finished fermenting is transferred to wooden barrels, where fermentation is then completed.
+However, this results in less appealing red wines due to shorter contact with the mash.

 Voices of our members